 Helpful content is always well received.
 Teach them something new, add valuable advice, or show them how using your product or service will make their lives easier.

 For example, brands that gift their customer’s weekly recipes leading up to Thanksgiving or Christmas are a great way to build a database and communicate with your customers, as long as your product or service makes sense to do so.
 Travel companies can offer tips on how to pack efficiently for a holiday, or a paint company can promote DIY ideas for the holidays.

 Don’t try to be something you are not, if it feels forced, rather step away.

 Generating engagement with your consumers is always a good way to see how they view your brand.
 You can encourage them to post photos or videos surrounding your campaign on your various social media platforms.
 Just be aware of making the participation too complicated If they have to work too hard to join in, they will most likely keep scrolling by.

 Adding samples or testers to your campaigns can build on your existing customer base.
 These do not have to be only limited to retail outlets, as you can offer vouchers or free samples and have them delivered to the customers.
 Doing joint venture promotions on special occasions like sampling your biscuits with their favorite local coffee shop can broaden your reach to markets and consumers that have not tasted your goods yet.
 Just because you only sell online does not mean you only have to sample online.

 Limiting the purchase period works wonders with consumers.
 The Fear Of Missing Out (FOMO) craze is a real thing, and having countdown clocks or limited stock offers does create a sense of urgency.

-If you are creating a limited edition for Halloween for example, ensure that there is only enough for those sales.
-Having excess stock post the event is an anti-climax for them and the campaign loses its appeal the next time around.
+If you are creating a limited edition for Halloween, ensure that there is only enough for those sales.
+Having excess stock post the event is an anti-climax for them, and the campaign loses its appeal the next time around.